jamesware/alleleFrequencyApp/appTextContent/tab1.md

 ###Notes

 This calculator works step by step through a framework of variant assessment.
 For a disease of interest the user inputs parameters that describe the genetic architecture of the condition, and the calculator computes the maximum expected allele frequency of a disease-causing variant in the general population (*maximum credible population AF*).
-In a second step, the calculator determinues the maximum permissible allele count in a specific reference population (such as ExAC), based on the size of the population and at a user-specified confidence level.
+In a second step, the calculator determinues the maximum tolerated allele count in a specific reference population (such as ExAC), based on the size of the population and at a user-specified confidence level.

 ####Define genetic architecture to calculate the maximum credible population AF: